-“Candidates with experience of CFTC, Dodd Frank and Volcker have been extremely sought after, with employers prepared to offer generous salaries or day rates to attract and retain top talent,” added James Murray.
+“Candidates with experience of CFTC, Dodd Frank and Volcker have been extremely sought after, with employers prepared to offer generous salaries or day rates to attract and retain top talent,” added Dan Harris.

 However, hiring managers should consider the fact that candidates are increasingly looking for more than just salary when deciding on whether or not to take a role.
 Work life balance is a frequently a priority, particularly for senior professionals.
 Offering agile working models or flexible hours can give employers an advantage when recruiting.

 Given the extremely limited talent pool available with this specialist knowledge, employers should also consider sourcing professionals from outside of the UK.
 Partnering with a recruitment consultancy with access to an international network can help firms to find top calibre professionals to fill these business critical roles.